cgomez23/Study-Doc-Website/README.md

-# Study-Doc-Website
+# BrighterThanABorderCollie
-Final project for my software engineering class.
-This website allows one to upload, host, and view study documents.
+All the work for Spring 2021 Software Engineering group project - student solidarity account. <br />

-Authors: Kathleen Blute, Clarissa Skipworth, Carlos Gomez
+Project Goal: A Document Repository for students to share and access study resources.